 The method asks for positive contributions.

 - dynamics around the table

 - search profiles for new directors

 How will results be utilized?

-- They provide a substrate for discussions for improvement.
+- They provide a substrate for improvement.

 - Documentation for individual interviews.

 A director takes a role when he or she provides the board with views, proposals, comments about strategy, efficiency, organization, marketing, ethics and control.
 The roles also show if a member visionary or result orientated.
 A different set of roles show if the person is driving or cautious, independent or integrating and risk oriented or not.